23 Cool Places to Check Out On Your First Trip to Savannah, Georgia

 Olde Harbour Inn

 Digging back to 1812, this harborfront inn features a superb location and spacious modern rooms.
-You’ll love the nightly wine & cheese event to relax after a day of sightseeing.
+We love the nightly wine & cheese event for relaxing after a day of sightseeing.

 Perry Lane Hotel